 Please ensure Javascript is enabled for purposes of website accessibility Skip to main content

-A network firewall is a proven technology that protects Internet users from cybercriminals.
-They have been around since the creation of the modern computer, and most modern businesses rely on them to keep private data and information protected today.
+A network firewall protects Internet users from cybercriminals.
+They have been around since the creation of the modern computer, and most modern businesses rely on them to keep private data and information protected.
 In fact, over 94% of organizations see firewalls as a critical part of their network infrastructure.

 Firewalls are the first line of defense when combatting cybersecurity threats online.
 They act as a barrier preventing unauthorized access to a personal computer or business network.
 Firewalls scan data packets to determine if that information is risky to the user.
 If the risk level is too high, the firewall will reject access.